Ph.D., Marine Science. 2014. VIMS, College of William & Mary, Williamsburg, VA.

 Loftis, J.D., Wang, H.V., DeYoung, R.J., and Ball, W.B.
-(2014).
-Integrating Lidar Data into a High-Resolution Topobathymetric DEM for Use with Sub-Grid Inundation Modeling at Langley Research Center.
+(2015).
+Using Lidar Elevation Data to Develop a Topobathymetric Digital Elevation Model for Sub-Grid Inundation Modeling at Langley Research Center.
 Journal of Coastal Research, SI.
-(In Revision).
+(In Press).
 Preprint PDF

 Wang, H., Loftis, J.D., Liu, Z., Forrest, D., and Zhang, J. (2014).
 Storm Surge and Sub-Grid Inundation Modeling in New York City during Hurricane Sandy.
 Journal of Marine Science and Engineering, 2(1), 226-246.
 PDF